 placeholder About Us/Advocacy

 Welcome to InterfaithFamily’s online resource center for rabbis and cantors.
 Below you’ll find a range of resources intended to support you in your work with interfaith families.
 We created some of the resources, but many were created and shared by your colleagues in the field.
-As we approach the High Holy Days, we have a […]
+If you would like to be listed on with our […]

 placeholder Religious Journeys